tcarland/mysql-ansible/README.md

 slave
 ```

-Vars defined per environment are provided in the inventory file
+Variables defined per environment are provided in the inventory file
 `inventory/$env/group_vars/all/vars`.
 Note that the two hostname
-variables should be defined as the Fully-Qualified Domain Name (fqdn).
+variables should be defined as the Fully-Qualified Domain Name (fqdn)
+ou you will likely have trouble with MySQL permissions (Grant statements).
 ```
 ---
 mysql_port: '3306'
 mysql_repl_user: 'repluser'

+# use fully qualified domain names
 mysql_master_hostname: 'hostname01.project.internal'
 mysql_slave_hostname: 'hostname02.project.internal`